ahmed-wageeh-fadl/winccoa-ae-js-mcpserver/README.md

 ## License

-ISC - See LICENSE.md for details.
+MIT - See LICENSE.md for details.